WiseLibs/better-sqlite3/README.md

 Each statement in the transaction is executed in order.
 Failed transactions are automatically rolled back.

-If successful, the second callback argument will be an `info` object describing any changes made.
+If successful, the callback's second parameter will be an `info` object describing any changes made.
 The `info` object has two properties:

 - `info.changes`: The total number of rows that were inserted, updated, or deleted by this transaction.
 Changes made by [foreign key actions](https://www.sqlite.org/foreignkeys.html#fk_actions) or [trigger programs](https://www.sqlite.org/lang_createtrigger.html) do not count.
 - `info.lastInsertROWID`: The [rowid](https://www.sqlite.org/lang_createtable.html#rowid) of the last row inserted into the database.
 If the current transaction did not insert any rows into the database, this number should be completely ignored.